 Look for and notice ONE thing you can taste.
 Examples: Coffee, gum, or a sandwich from lunch.

-In conclusion, it takes time to learn how to manage your stress because everyone is different.
+It takes time to learn how to manage your stress because everyone is different.
 What works for one person, might not work for someone else, and that is okay.
-Be patient while you find out what works for you.
+Be patient while you learn what works for you.

 What kind of coping mechanisms do you use?
 Let us know in the comments below!